otherguy/alfred-airports-workflow/README.md

 | `ctrl`   | Open the Wikipedia page of the selected airport. |
 | `⌘`      | Show the airports location in Maps.app           |

-Since version `0.1.4`, you can search for ICAO codes as well!
+Since version `0.1.4`, you can search for ICAO codes as well.

 ## Developers